baconapplications/pi-hole-utilities/README.md

 I currently use pi-hole on 2 Raspberry Pis: one is a Pi 4 Model B and the other is a PI 1 Model B.  Only the Pi 4 can run docker.
 To account for the inability to run docker on the second Pi, I wrote some utility scripts to copy the docker related pi-hole config to my other pi.

+So why not the internal tool or something like https://github.com/IarwainBen-adar/pihole-cloudsync?
+Well because I wanted something light weight I could control and use to jump between my docker and non-docker hosts...

 ## archive_pi_hole_docker.sh

 Useful script for anyone, allows you to back up the core directories used by the docker pi-hole install.
 By default I create a root `/data` directory to install pi-hole and write temp files.
-Adjust tempDir and piHoleRoot for this process if needed.
+Adjust `tempDir` and `piHoleRoot` script vars for this process if needed.

 ### Usage: